 Aviation operations support a critical component of the movement of people and goods within the region's transportation network.
 Wilmington International Airport (ILM) is the WMPO region's only public airport, and supports three types of aviation operations: commercial, general, and military.
-Commercial aviation supports interstate and international passenger travel for business and leisure, as well as a freight component that supports the movement of goods across the country.
-Three commercial airlines serve ILM, providing the region with access to eight non-stop destinations and six international gateways, which together provide one-stop access to 310 destinations world-wide.
+Commercial aviation provides interstate and international passenger travel for business and leisure, as well as a freight component that supports the movement of goods across the country and world.
+Three commercial airlines serve ILM, providing the region with access to nine non-stop destinations and seven international gateways, which together provide one-stop access to 310 destinations worldwide.
 Additionally, general aviation supports business travel needs and recreational flying, while military procedures at ILM account for approximately 12% of aircraft operations.
 In total, ILM has seen an increase in both passenger and cargo enplanements every year since 2015.

-FOR MORE INFORMATION ON EACH MODE, REFER TO THE FOLLOWING APPENDICES: AVIATION BICYCLE & PEDESTRIAN FERRY & WATER TRANSPORTATION FREIGHT & FREIGHT RAIL PUBLIC TRANSPORTATION ROADWAY F G Н J K
+FOR MOR FOR MORE INFORMATION ON EACH MODE, REFER TO THE FOLLOWING APPENDICES: AVIATION BICYCLE & PEDESTRIAN FERRY & WATER TRANSPORTATION FREIGHT & FREIGHT RAIL PUBLIC TRANSPORTATION ROADWAY F G Н J K

-As the region's primary aviation facility, the majority of aviation projects are coordinated and funded through financial structures managed by ILM through FAA grants.
+As the region's only aviation facility, the majority of ILM projects are coordinated and funded through financial structures managed by ILM through Federal Aviation Administration (FAA) grants.
 Working closely with the Wilmington International Airport Authority, the WMPO coordinates state funding through NCDOT's Prioritization process.
-Planning with the WMPO ensures that ILM is connected with existing and future multimodal networks of the region.
+Planning with the WMPO ensures that ILM is connected to existing and future multimodal networks within the region.
 This multimodal connectivity will be increasingly important with the expansion of uses planned for the ILM Business Park.
-Cape Fear Moving Forward 2045 supports the further development of the aviation sector, and aims to support the addition of direct commercial flights to and from ILM as identified in the WMPO 2017-2022 Strategic Business Plan
+Cape Fear Moving Forward 2045 supports the further development of the aviation sector, and aims to support the addition of direct commercial flights to and from ILM as identified in the WMPO's 2017-2022 Strategic Business Plan.